django-oscar/django-oscar-accounts/README.md

 	pip install django-oscar-accounts
 ```

 and add `accounts` to `INSTALLED_APPS`.
-Then, add the following
-settings:

-* `ACCOUNTS_SOURCE_NAME` - The name of the 'source' account which is used to
-  transfer funds to other accounts (it has no credit limit).
-* `ACCOUNTS_REDEMPTIONS_NAME` - The name of the 'sales' account which is the
-  recipient of any funds used to pay for orders
-* `ACCOUNTS_LAPSED_NAME` - The name of the 'expired' account which is the
-  recipient of any funds left if accounts that expire.
-A cronjob is used to
-  close expired accounts.

-Running `manage.py syncdb` will create the appropriate tables and initialise accounts based
+Runnning ``manage.py syncdb`` will create the appropriate database
-on the above 3 settings.
+tables and also initial some core accounts and account-types.
+The names of these accounts can be controlled using
+settings (see below).

 If running with Oscar, add an additional path to your `TEMPLATE_DIRS`:
 ``` python